osfarm/lexicon/doc/USAGE.md

     - Note that the package has to be created with the `dump` command before.
 - `./lexicon remote download <VERSION>` Download the given version from the S3 storage if it exists and you don't have it locally.
     - Files are downloaded in the `out` directory.
 Downloading a package is like `run` + `dump all`
-- ` ./lexicon remote delete <VERSION>` Deletes the given version from the remote storage.
+- `./lexicon remote delete <VERSION>` Deletes the given version from the remote storage.
 There is no going back!

 For open source version, you have to add a specific open source policy on minio serveur throught mc s3 client (see doc on Ekylibre Drive for that in Tech/Applicatifs plateforme/Minio)

 ## Production related commands

+### setup

 To use these commands, configuration for the production database to connect to have to be put in the `config/production.yml` file.
 See the sample file for an example.

+You to copy on the server `config/production.yml` and `.env`

+`scp .env eky-lhotse:/home/ubuntu/lexicon/`

+`scp config/production.yml eky-lhotse:/home/ubuntu/lexicon/config/`

+then you can use `docker compose up -d`

+### usage

+example from the host server, you can use `docker compose exec lexicon_runner ./lexicon-cli remote download <VERSION>` instead of `./lexicon remote download <VERSION>` in local dev.

 - `./lexicon config` Prints some config related to the configuration of the production commands
 - `./lexicon production loadable` Checks the `out directory`, list all packages that can be loaded and displays information about them.